abukaj/AmiX/README.md

 My early dogfooding reverse engineering C(++) project.
 No other software engineering techniques used.

+The commit history recreated from the content of distributed archives.

 Readme from: [Oficjalna strona AmiX-a - linuksowego klienta polchatu.](http://amix.org.pl/) (no English translation - sorry).